microtrain/bootcamp/99-Appendix/Cloud/AWS.md

 [https://aws.amazon.com/route53/](https://aws.amazon.com/route53/)

 Amazon Route 53 is scalable cloud Domain Name System (DNS).
 This is amazons preferred way of connecting user request to infrastructures running in AWS.
-For Domain purchase, I reccomend Hover; use this [referral link](https://www.hover.com/) and get $2 off your domain name.
+For Domain purchase, I recommend Hover; use this [referral link](https://www.hover.com/) and get $2 off your domain name.

 ## Amazon S3